WilliamGuo2002/GenericXMLManager/README.md

 # GenericXMLManager
-A lightweight Python GUI tool for managing and editing structured XML datasets 📂 General XML Database Controller
+A lightweight Python GUI tool for managing and editing structured XML datasets

+🗂️ Universal XML Database Controller
-A user-friendly Python desktop application for managing structured XML datasets with tabular interfaces.
-Designed to support read, edit, add, delete, and filter operations across multiple XML tables.
+A desktop application built with Python for managing structured XML files through a user-friendly table interface.
+Ideal for general-purpose use across various domains involving XML data.

-🔧 Features
+✨ Features
-GUI-based data management for multiple XML tables

-Real-time editing, adding, and deleting of XML nodes
+Tabular display of XML datasets

-Support for GB2312 encoding (e.g., Chinese datasets)

-Dropdown menus dynamically populated from related tables
+Add, delete, and edit records with real-time GUI interaction

+Batch record addition with dropdown field population

-Filter and search functionality (e.g., by EmployeeID, ItemID)
+Filter and search capabilities for specific fields

-Batch addition support for summary tables

-Safe saving and XML pretty-print formatting
+Supports saving back to original XML with formatting

-Designed to be repurposable for any structured XML schema
+Customizable table names and structure

+Designed for extensibility and portability

-🧪 Tech Stack
+🛠️ Tech Stack
 Python 3.9+

-tkinter (built-in GUI)
+tkinter for GUI

-xml.etree.ElementTree and minidom for XML parsing and formatting
+xml.etree.ElementTree, minidom for XML processing

-Packaged with PyInstaller for distribution
+Packaged using PyInstaller

-📁 Structure
+📦 File Structure
+your-project/
+├── data/                  # Place your XML files here ├── XMLDatabaseApp.py      # Main application
+└── README.md

+🚀 How to Use
+Place your structured XML files in the data/ folder

+Launch the application via Python or use the packaged .exe

+Interact with tables, perform edits, and save changes

-📦 Packaging & Distribution
+📦 Packaging (Windows)
-Built using PyInstaller:
-pyinstaller --noconsole --add-data "data;data" SRRCDataBrowser.py
-The executable works as long as the data/ folder is in the same directory.

-💡 Customization
-To generalize:

-Rename XML files and table labels to Table1, Table2, etc.

-Update code logic to reflect your schema.
+If you want to share the application as an executable: pyinstaller --noconsole --add-data "data;data" XMLDatabaseApp.py Make sure the data/ folder stays alongside the .exe file.

-📃 License
+📄 License
-This project is licensed under the MIT License.
+MIT License – free to use and modify.